the senior

 final exhibit

-Overall, senior year was for sure the most memorable year of this program.
+Overall, senior year was the most memorable year of this program.
 We did so much, and I felt like I got so much closer to everyone in my class this year.
-It's rare that you get to be surrounded by so many good designers, and that's definitely something I'll forever miss as I step out into the real world.
-Thank you for taking the time to walk through my senior experience with me.
+It's rare that you get to be surrounded by so many good designers, and that's something I'll forever miss as I step out into the real world.
+I want to thank all the professors I've had who have shaped me into the designer I am today.
+The wisdom they've provided me is invaluable, and I will carry it with me throughout the entirety of my career.

-Overall, senior year was for sure the most memorable year of this program.
+Overall, senior year was the most memorable year of this program.
 We did so much, and I felt like I got so much closer to everyone in my class this year.
-It's rare that you get to be surrounded by so many good designers, and that's definitely something I'll forever miss as I step out into the real world.
-Thank you for taking the time to walk through my senior experience with me.
+It's rare that you get to be surrounded by so many good designers, and that's something I'll forever miss as I step out into the real world.
+I want to thank all the professors I've had who have shaped me into the designer I am today.
+The wisdom they've provided me is invaluable, and I will carry it with me throughout the entirety of my career.